moderntribe/tribe-alerts/README.md

 ### Displaying an Alert

-The alert front-end is set to automatically display using the `wp_footer` hook.
+The banner is set to automatically display using the `wp_footer` hook.
 If you need to manually add it to a theme or a plugin, add the following code to render the alert view:

 ```php